-From Wikipedia: The Ostrander Ski Hut is a two story stone structure built in 1941 by the Civilian Conservation Corps specifically for cross-country skiers.
-It was intended to be part of a larger system of winter trails and huts along the Sierra Crest that never were developed.
+The Civilian Conservation Corps (CCC) built the Ostrander Ski Hut in 1941.
+The ski hut is a two-story stone structure, in the classic National Park rustic style.
+It was built for cross-country skiers, meant to be part of a larger system of winter trails and huts along the Sierra Crest that never were developed.

 We welcome contributions of additional information on any New Deal project site.SUBMIT MORE INFORMATION OR PHOTOGRAPHS FOR THIS SITE